xasos/follows-you-gh/README.md

 CUBus
 =====

 Mobile app for the Champaign-Urbana Mass Transit District.
+Built using Ionic, AngularJS, and Cordova for Web, Android, and iOS.

 ## License
 [MIT License](LICENSE)